chevalierthomas/Sentimark/README.md

 ## Frontend (Vue 3 + Vite)

-The welcome screen showcases a market search bar with keyboard-friendly autocompletion and a secure login form.
+The welcome screen showcases a company discovery bar with keyboard-friendly autocompletion and a secure login form.
 Axios is configured with an interceptor to safely communicate with the backend.